Finding the Best Places to Retire Since 2006!

-Notes: Residents are an educated bunch and engaged in political and social activities The city has the highest per capita number of bicycle riders in the country and has grown by 25% within the last couple of decades.
+Notes: Residents are politically active.
+The city has the highest per capita number of bicycle riders in the country and has grown by 5% in the last decade.
 OSU has a party reputation.
 Home prices have increased 17% since a year ago.

 Recommended as a Retirement Spot?
 Yes